stephca/cleaningdatacoursera/README.md

 ####Creates a tidy data set with the average of each variable for each activity
 * Use ddply to group and apply the mean function
+* The tidy data set is in the res variable after the script executes
+* The tidy data set was written to the file tidydata.txt using write.table(res,"tidydata.txt",row.names=FALSE)